 AWSServiceCatalogEndUserAccess.
 To access this service catalog you need to re-login via AWS SSO using the right role.

 b.
-From your AWS SSO URL, and login to your master account using AWSServiceCatalogEndUserAccess role.
+From your AWS SSO URL, and login to your Management account using AWSServiceCatalogEndUserAccess role.

 Deploying your Service Catalog Product into Control Tower.